Nera26/pokerhub/docs/security/incident-response.md

 | **P2** | Suspicious activity with potential impact | `pokerhub-security` |
 | **P3** | Low-risk vulnerability or informational report | — |

+## Alert Review Procedure
+1. Security on-call reviews alerts from monitoring systems and the `collusion_alerts` table.
+2. Cross-check logs and heuristics to filter false positives.
+3. For confirmed alerts, open a Jira ticket and assign the appropriate severity level.
+4. Escalate to compliance if regulatory notification may be required.

 ## Escalation Steps
 1. **Acknowledge** the page in PagerDuty and create an incident channel (`#pokerhub-incident`).
 2. **Triage** using logs, dashboards, and [threat models](threat-model.md).